renoneto/renoneto.github.io/_posts/2021-10-08-using_streamlit.markdown

 > App command: `selectbox('Genres:', genres)`

 #### `warning` + `stop`
 Displays a warning message.
-You can use it in combination with an if statement and `stop` to stop the app until a criteria is met.
+You can use it in combination with an if statement and `stop` to stop the app until a criterion is met.
 > App command:
 > ```
 > # If no genre is selected stop the app from running the rest